About the The Lycian Way

 Show more

-The Lycian Way is a historic trekking route of 520km that spans Turkey’s southwestern coastline, stretching from Oludeniz, near Fethiye to Geyikbayiri, near Antalya.
-With expansive views of the dazzling turquoise coast, the route crosses through pine forests, olive groves, and over farmland and rocky cliffs.
-Taking approximately 28 days to complete in its entirety, this is a challenging trek that requires a good level of fitness.
+The Lycian Way is a historic hiking route of 520 kilometers that treks along Turkey’s southwestern coastline, all the way from Oludeniz, near Fethiye to Geyikbayiri, to close by Antalya.
+With views of the turquoise coast peeking through, the route crosses through pine forests, olive groves, farmland, and rocky cliffs.
+It takes approximately 28 days to complete in its entirety, so this is a challenging trek that requires a good level of fitness.

-Combining technical terrain, difficult elevation, and the omnipresence of sunshine with strong UV and high temperatures, the rocky route can be difficult to navigate and endurance is a factor to consider.
+The Lycian Way combines technical terrain, difficult elevation, and the omnipresence of sunshine with strong UV and high temperatures, which means that the rocky route can be difficult to navigate and endurance is something worth training before you arrive.

 Women standing in mountains with hiking poles